Veterans United homeowners experiencing financial hardship because of the coronavirus (COVID-19) have mortgage relief options available.

 We will not initiate foreclosure proceedings or move forward with a foreclosure sale during a forbearance period.
 If any foreclosure action or proceedings were pending, a forbearance puts them on hold.
 Once the forbearance period ends, foreclosure actions can proceed unless homeowners make arrangements to repay the missed payments.

 For more information on payment assistance options and how to apply, call 833-593-5026.
-Homeowners with government-backed mortgages can also reference this fact sheet to learn more about forbearance and repayment options.
+Homeowners with government-backed mortgages can also reference this fact sheet or the Consumer Financial Protection Bureau's coronavirus resources to learn more about forbearance and repayment options.

 You can also check with your county and state to see if they have additional relief options available.